who we are + what we do

 As Director of the RISE Institute, my job is to connect students and our RISE faculty to interesting opportunities for real-world learning.
 I make connections and help develop community partnerships, providing leadership and hands-on support for projects ranging from robotics to law, to medicine, to the Urban Farm.
 I can most often be found working with student researchers, leading field trips, speaking to a community group, or pulling weeds at the Urban Farm.

-My responsibilities include leading project-based learning in both science research and visual media.
+My responsibilities include leading project-based learning in both science research and visual communication.
 These areas complement one another.
-Research in science is about coming up with questions that challenge us to better understand the world, and then convincing others that we’ve actually attained the best explanation; visual media can promote interest and comprehension, and require a combination of creative and technical skills to solve problems in service of that communication.
+Research in science is about coming up with questions that challenge us to better understand the world, and then convincing others that we’ve actually attained the best explanation; visual media can promote interest and comprehension, and require a combination of creative and technical skills to solve problems in service of the message.

 I instruct the formal coursework offered through the Center for Law and Public Policy at LCS.
 These classes include dual-enrollment Business Law and dual-enrollment Constitutional Law.
 As head coach of the Mock Trial Team, I have the privilege of directing our student attorneys in courtroom parlance and procedure.
 I also serve as a professor of Criminal Justice at Polk State College.